New York Data Security Act

 SHIELD would create a safe harbor under which organizations compliant with ISO 27001 (and supported by the best-practice guidelines contained in ISO 27002) or NIST 800-53 would not be subject to prosecution by the Attorney General unless there is evidence of “willful misconduct, bad faith, or gross negligence”.

 Find out more about ISO 27001 and ISO 27002 >>

-The key changes proposed by the SHIELD Act
+The key changes proposed by the SHIELD Bill

-Under the SHIELD Act, organizations would have a legal responsibility to handle the sensitive data of New York residents in keeping with administrative, technical, and physical safeguards.
+Under SHIELD, organizations will have a legal responsibility to handle the sensitive data of New York residents in keeping with administrative, technical, and physical safeguards.